Key takeaways

 - Execution tracing — "trace this request from API endpoint to database query"

 Lighter than a full knowledge graph.
-These tools provide semantic code search, symbol navigation, and focused analysis via MCP — without building a complete relationship graph.
+These tools provide symbol navigation, semantic code search, and focused analysis via MCP — without modeling every structural relationship.

 Market Map